KarAshutosh/karashutosh.github.io/blogs/blog4.md

 ### **Gain access to any access log file of the server**

 1. Solve the [Access a confidential document](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_access_a_confidential_document) or any related challenges which will bring the exposed `/ftp` folder to your attention.
-2. Visit [http://localhost:3000/ftp](http://localhost:3000/ftp) and notice the file `incident-support.kdbx` which is needed for [Log in with the support team’s original user credentials](https://pwning.owasp-juice.shop/companion-guide/latest/part2/security-misconfiguration.html#_log_in_with_the_support_teams_original_user_credentials) and indicates that some support team is performing its duties from the public Internet and possibly with VPN access.
+2. Visit [http://localhost:3000/ftp](http://localhost:3000/ftp) and notice the file `incident-support.kdbx` which is needed for [Log in with the support team's original user credentials](https://pwning.owasp-juice.shop/companion-guide/latest/part2/security-misconfiguration.html#_log_in_with_the_support_teams_original_user_credentials) and indicates that some support team is performing its duties from the public Internet and possibly with VPN access.
 3. Guess luckily or run a brute force attack with e.g. [ZAPs DirBuster plugin](https://github.com/zaproxy/zap-extensions/tree/beta/src/org/zaproxy/zap/extension/bruteforce) for a possibly exposed directory containing the log files.
 4. Following [the hint to drill down deeper than one level](https://pwning.owasp-juice.shop/companion-guide/latest/part2/sensitive-data-exposure.html#_gain_access_to_any_access_log_file_of_the_server), you will at some point end up with [http://localhost:3000/support/logs](http://localhost:3000/support/logs).
 5. Inside you will find at least one `access.log` of the current day.
 Open or download it to solve this challenge.